armstrys/holesail_docker/README.md

 ## Example

-See in an example the `traggo_example folder`.
-All the compose file was taken from [their installation page](https://traggo.net/install/).
+See in an example the `dozzle_example folder`.
+All the compose file was taken from [their website](https://dozzle.dev/guide/getting-started).
 The only modification was adding `restart: unless-stopped` to the `.yml` to allow the service to restart on its own.
+Dozzle is also a helpful tool to view your docker logs as you add more.

 **TODO:**
 - Create a script to launch a persistent Docker image on the client side.